 It is important to note that guides come at the beginning of a journey, not at the end.
 To put off a guide until years of philosophical training are over kills the spiritual development of the novice.
 The guide is most vital at the beginning, to untangle universal truth from lineage jargon.

 If you seek a Yidam, seek a beautiful one.
 One's path should begin in a positive way.
 Yidams can always take on their wrathful forms but it is no way to begin.
 Destruction emerges when it is necessary, but stepping onto the path is a creative choice.
 Visualize the light that reflects your inner being best, and surround yourself with it like a great flame.
 Call upon a specific deity, or any bodhisattva who harmonizes with your light [or personality].
 You must see with your heart that you do not have a ghost or demon that responds to your call but a true guide.
 Ask his or her name, visualize the name and see if the being stays.
 If it stays true and bright, ask if it will guide you on the path.
-[If he or she says yes, then] this is your Yidam.To gain a Yidam, people in lineages must request one.
+[If he or she says yes, then] this is your Yidam.To gain a Yidam, people in lineages should request one.
 Then the teacher must gauge if assigning one will do any good, as the major Yidam problem is that people cannot see them.
-Even if they have one assigned, it does no good if there is a wall of ignorance between them (the seeker and the Yidam).
-The Yidam could be there but the person cannot see or hear them.
-It is a waste of time on both sides.However, the Bhariava also shows how some basic abilities make the process easier:
+Even if they have one assigned, it does no good if there is a wall of ignorance within the seeker making it impossible to communicate with the Yidam.
+The Yidam could be there but the person cannot see or hear him.
+It is a waste of time on both sides.However, the Bhairava also shows how some basic abilities make the process easier:

 So the person must develop the spiritual senses, especially the sense of presence.
 This is how you know if another person is in the room, even if they make no noise [and they are hidden from view].
 It is how you know that a pet wants to go outside or wants food, even at a distance.
 The sense of presence is like the quality of intuition, and it is important as a means of perceiving a Yidam if you have one.Once a Yidam is contacted and agrees to be a guide, the Bodhi-Tree practice can begin.